sobjornstad/AnkiLPCG/docs/importing.rst

 It's also used to warn you
 if you already have a poem by that title in your collection.

+The **Author**, if provided, will also appear at the top of your cards, underneath the title.

 The **Tags** and **Deck**
 will be attached to all notes generated from this poem and work the same way as they do elsewhere in Anki.